The Hamilton Waterfront Trust, Board of Trustees meet every 2nd Tuesday of the month at 4:30pm in the HWT Board Room

 Tom graduated from McMaster University in 1979 with an Honours Bachelor of Arts in Political Science.

+Tom has served on City Council since November 1988.
 Tom is currently a member of: City Council, General Issues Committee, Emergency & Community Services Committee, Public Works Committee, Hamilton Library Board, Hamilton Housing Board, Grants Sub-Committee, Hamilton Waterfront Trust and the Hamilton Conservation Authority.

 Priorities for this term include maintaining services without increasing taxes, greater Police visibility in our communities, fight against the privatization of public facilities and services such as Macassa Lodge, recreation centres, golf courses, H.S.R., libraries, etc.